Akasagarbha Bodhisattva: Wisdom, Wealth, and Zodiac Protection

 Wisdom and Intellectual Clarity

-Akasagarbha 's most celebrated gift is wisdom.
+Ākāśagarbha's most celebrated gift is wisdom.
 Wearing his image is traditionally believed to sharpen the mind, improve memory and learning capacity, and bestow the clarity needed to see through confusion and make sound, compassionate decisions.
 Students, scholars, and professionals alike have long worn his image when seeking mental acuity and insight.

 Abundance and Financial Protection

-As the bodhisattva whose generosity rains jewels from the sky, Akasagarbha is intimately connected with the energy of abundance.
+As the bodhisattva whose generosity rains jewels from the sky, Akasagarbha is intimately connected with the meaning of abundance.
 His pendant is believed to attract prosperity, protect against financial hardship, and open new channels of material and spiritual wealth in the wearer's life.

 Removal of Obstacles and Negative Karma